kazuho/protected-sni/draft-kazuho-protected-sni.md

 The TLS Alert Registry will be updated to contain the "unknown-semi-static-key" alert.

 The DNS Parameters Registry will be updated to contain the codepoint for the TLS-Bootstrap Resource Record Type.

+# Acknowledements

+Thank you to Subodh Iyengar for suggesting that the certificate chain and the signature could be optional fields of a TLS-Boostrap record.